dragonflyoss/d7y.io/docs/getting-started/introduction.md

 **New Architecture**：

-Dragonfly is composed of four parts: Manager, Scheduler, Dfdaemon and CDN.
-The independence of Scheduler and The decoupling of scheduler and CDN eliminates the mutual influence between scheduling and storage IO.
+Dragonfly is composed of four parts: Manager, Scheduler, Seed Peer and Peer.
+Dfdaemon can be used as seed peer and peer.
+The independence of Scheduler and The decoupling of scheduler and seed peer eliminates the mutual influence between scheduling and storage IO.
-At the same time, it supports CDN plugin and can be deployed on demand.
+At the same time, it supports seed peer plugin and can be deployed on demand.
 In addition, the whole system is based on the GRPC framework which greatly improves the distribution efficiency of P2P.